 In the complement of the Borromean rings, a curve running from $A$ to $\underline{D}$ parallel to the green ideal vertex in an octahedron is half of a longitude; see \reffig{OctaDecompS3Mu} right.
 The two arcs of $h(\mu_y)$ in the two octahedra therefore form a longitude of $C_y$.

 \end{proof}

-\begin{lemma} If a rod-shaped circle $R$, embedded in $\TT^3\setminus(R_x \cup R_y \cup R_z)$, is parallel to the vector $(a,b,c) \in \mathbb{Z}\times\mathbb{Z}\times\mathbb{Z}\setminus \{(0,0,0)\}$ and $\textrm{gcd}(a,b,c) = 1$, then $|\textrm{Lk}(h(R),C_x)| = |a|$, $|\textrm{Lk}(h(R),C_y)| = |b|$, and $|\textrm{Lk}(h(R),C_z)| = |c|$. \end{lemma}
+\begin{lemma} If a rod-shaped circle $R$, embedded in $\TT^3\setminus(R_x \cup R_y \cup R_z)$, is parallel to the vector $(a,b,c) \in \mathbb{Z}\times\mathbb{Z}\times\mathbb{Z}\setminus \{(0,0,0)\}$ and $\mathrm{gcd}(a,b,c) = 1$, then $|\mathrm{Lk}(h(R),C_x)| = |a|$, $|\mathrm{Lk}(h(R),C_y)| = |b|$, and $|\mathrm{Lk}(h(R),C_z)| = |c|$. \end{lemma}

 \begin{proof} Let $D_x$, $D_y$, and $D_z$ be discs bounded by the link components $C_x$, $C_y$, and $C_z$ respectively.
-We view these as the shaded pink disc labeled with $F$ and a crown, the shaded green disc labeled with $G$ and a crown, and the white disc labeled with $B$ and $\underline{C}$, respectively, in \reffig{OctDecompositionS3}.
+We view these as the shaded pink disc labelled with $F$ and a crown, the shaded green disc labelled with $G$ and a crown, and the white disc labelled with $B$ and $\underline{C}$, respectively, in \reffig{OctDecompositionS3}.
 Then $D_x$, $D_y$, and $D_z$ are Seifert surfaces for the link components $C_x$, $C_y$, and $C_z$ respectively.

 The homeomorphism $h^{-1}$ of \reflem{StdRodsDecomp} takes the shaded pink discs to the front and back faces of the cube in \reffig{OctDecompT3}; this is the $yz$-plane and its translate by $(1,0,0)$.
 The $(a,b,c)$-rod will intersect unit translates of the $yz$-plane in $\RR^3$ exactly $|a|$ times.
 All such intersections pass from the same side of the Seifert surface to the other.
 Therefore, $|\Lk(h(R),C_x)| = |a|$.